 At Machame Hospital they put him in traction for a period.
 Once things straightened out they surgically inserted a long metal nail (about one foot long by half an inch in diameter) in the center of the bones to connect and hold them properly in place.
 One need not be a physician to understand the before and after x-rays.
 Sindio is now able to stand and walk and even squat a bit.

-Sindio was at Machame Hospital for about 4 months and his bill was 1.2 Million (luckily in Shilingi, $558 US dollars) His family and community were able to pay about $350.
-The remainder was paid from the poor person orthopedic fund supplied by a grant from Lord of Love’s Endowment Fund.
-Sindio was discharged because his full bill was paid.
+Sindio was at Machame Hospital for about 4 months and his bill was 1.2 Million (luckily in Shilingi, $558 US dollars).
+His family and community were able to pay about $350.
+The poor person orthopedic fund supported by a grant from the Lord of Love Endowment Fund paid the remainder of the bill allowing Sindio to be discharged.

 Meet Majidi Mshana

 Majidi became a patient at Machame Hospital in early December 2015.
 He does not seem to have a family.
-Fortunately, other patient’s families have been sharing their food with him.
+Fortunately, other patient’s families were sharing their food with him.

-At the end of January 2016 he was put under anesthesia and a closed reduction was performed to align his bones at the fracture site.
-Then a plaster cast was put on his arm.
-This surgery encourages functionality and prevents deformity.
+At the end of January 2016 doctors performed a closed reduction to align his bones at the fracture site.
+Next a plaster cast was put on his arm.
+Overall, this surgery and treatment encourages functionality and prevents deformity.

-– To support part of the tuition needs of two students in Tanzania so they can attend secondary school.
-The students are Reginald Stephano Mwanga and Marta Onesmno Mkumo.
+– Enabled two Tanzanian students to attend secondary school through partial payment of their tuition.
+The students were Reginald Stephano Mwanga and Marta Onesmno Mkumo.

-– To help pay for books and other college expenses so the recipient could work as a counselor at Camp Carol Joy Holling.
+– Covered the cost of books and other college expenses allowing the recipient to work as a counselor at Camp Carol Joy Holling.

-– To provide scholarships to low income children attending the Day Camp Program provided by Nebraska Lutheran Outdoor Ministries.
+– Provided scholarships for low income children attending the Day Camp Program provided by Nebraska Lutheran Outdoor Ministries.

-– To provide assistance to people in Tanzania as identified by Lord of Love members who have traveled to Tanzania.
+– Various forms of assistance to people in Tanzania as identified by Lord of Love members traveling to Tanzania.